aragon/hack/CONTRIBUTING.md

 All members of our community are expected to follow our [Code of Conduct](https://wiki.aragon.org/documentation/Code_of_Conduct/).
 In short, we expect you to be friendly and welcoming in all of our spaces.

+## Get Rewarded

+We are starting to experiment with bounties using the very same tools we are building in Aragon.
+In particular the [Projects app](https://www.autark.xyz/projects-app) of The Planning Suite made by Autark team.

+Look for the [💰funded](https://github.com/aragon/hack/issues?q=is%3Aissue+is%3Aopen+label%3A%22💰+funded%22) label on issues and ask the mantainers to guide you through the bounty workflow.

+You will apply to the boutnies on our own DAO, [follow the link to explore it.](https://rinkeby.aragon.org/#/meshteam/0x2b2290c2370cbc59e7c77bd36072f801d5e996c8)

+We will create a guide shortly with a walkthrough the whole process.
+Stay tuned 🙌

 ## Ways to contribute